Alisse Lee Goldenberg

 Notes on the story:

-The Strings of the Violin is based on the plot of my Young Adult Fantasy novel A Song of Hadariah.
+The Strings of the Violin is based on the plot of my Young Adult Fantasy novel The Song of Hadariah.
 I have taken the plot of this book, in which three girls from our world are tasked with saving a world where Jewish folklore, myths and fairytales are all real, and I have placed it within my bubbie's experiences in the Holocaust.

 My grandmother, Helena Lichtblau, was born in Czechoslovakia in 1918.
 She and her family had moved to Poland, where they had gotten swept up in World War Two.
 Despite all odds being against her, she managed to survive the Holocaust.